Increase your organic CTR by optimizing your page title & meta description length.

 The sample code of the title tag looks like

 The title tags are one of the most crucial parts of search engine optimization and user search experience.
-Even though writing a perfect title is a little tricky and needs little effort, it's a highly impacting SEO task.
+Even though writing a perfect title is tricky and requires little effort, it's a highly impacting SEO task.

 There are two main reasons why your title tag is essential.